 In our current highly competitive job market, applicants are more likely to either exaggerate or over up certain aspects of their histories so they can improve their chances of moving up to the top of your list.
 A well-trained recruiter can typically sniff out when an applicant is embellishing the truth, but a lot of potential pitfalls aren’t always easy to spot.
 That’s why conducting an employee background check during the hiring process is so important.

-Your pre-employment screening process should meet all of the following criteria prior to an offer being made:
+Your pre-employment screening process should meet all of the following criteria prior:

 - Employment history and education verification